HealthInnovationEast/ExpansionHunter/docs/usage.md

 Process XG tags of primary BAM Expansion Hunter output to Mean Absolute Purity (MAP) and include in the VCF file.

 This will result in no BAM/CRAM in the final output (just VCF, index and json).
-Requires `--repeats` and `--multistr` to be specified.

 ## Resource options